mreschke/dbox/README.md

 Docker based Nginx, PHP, MariaDB and Redis linked container development platform.

-This is a nicer and more dedicated script than using docker-compose.
+This is a nicer and more dedicated script than using your own docker-compose.
 This lets you have a nice web development set of machines.

 * One MariaDB (mysql) container for ALL your mysql databases
 * One Redis container for ALL your redis database needs